If You Are Being Abused

 If you find that you don’t have anyone to talk to, consider calling the National Domestic Violence Hotline or a domestic violence program in your area.
 Hotline operators are specially trained in domestic violence and are available 24 hours a day to provide resources, help with options to stay safe or just to listen.

 Support groups are another option to consider.
-Beside offering shelter, many domestic violence programs also offer support groups.
+Besides offering shelter, many domestic violence programs also offer support groups.
 These groups offer a safe place to talk about your feelings and experiences in an atmosphere free of judgment.
 It’s also an opportunity to meet and talk with other people who have had similar experiences.

 Planning for Safety